MISP/misp-book/categories-and-types/README.md

 *   **email-subject**: The subject of the email
 *   **email-thread-index**: The email thread index header
 *   **email-x-mailer**: Email x-mailer header
+*   **eppn**: eduPersonPrincipalName - eppn - the NetId of the person for the purposes of inter-institutional authentication.
+Should be stored in the form of user@univ.edu, where univ.edu is the name of the local security domain.
 *   **filename**: Filename
 *   **filename&#124;authentihash**: A checksum in md5 format
 *   **filename&#124;impfuzzy**: Import fuzzy hash - a fuzzy hash created based on the imports in the sample.